-Here, Gravitz tells TON co-editor Siri Carpenter the story behind the story:
+Here, Gravitz tells TON co-founder Siri Carpenter the story behind the story:

 How did this story come about?